19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (A) intends to be on the “Good Delivery” list of the London Bullion Market Association or the London Platinum and Palladium Market, as the case may be; and

-(B) is endorsed by the International Enterprise Singapore Board established under section 3 of the International Enterprise Singapore Board Act (Cap.
-143B) at the following times:
+(B) is endorsed by the Enterprise Singapore Board established by section 3 of the Enterprise Singapore Board Act 2018 at the following times:

 (BA)